Joseph Toynbee

-Joseph Toynbee FRS (30 December 1815 – 7 July 1866) was an English Otologist, whose career was dedicated to pathological and anatomical studies of the ear.
+Joseph Toynbee FRS (30 December 1815 – 7 July 1866) was an English otologist whose career was dedicated to pathological and anatomical studies of the ear.

 Personal life

 Joseph Toynbee was born in Heckington, Lincolnshire on 30 December 1815, and baptised there on 2 January 1816.
 He was the third son of fifteen children of the wealthy land owner and farmer George Toynbee (1783–1865).
 George's first wife and the mother of Joseph, was Elizabeth, (maiden surname of Cullen, 1785–1820).
 Joseph's parents were married at Bracebridge, Lincolnshire, on 21 May 1811, by Licence.

 After several years of private tuition, he attended King's Lynn Grammar School in Norfolk.
 At the age of seventeen he studied medicine.
 His first experience in medicine came when he was apprenticed to William Wade of the Westminster General Dispensary in Gerrard Street in London's Soho.
 He studied anatomy under George Derby Dermott (1802–1847) at Hunterian Medical School at the Great Windmill Street, and later gained a reputation as a prosector.

 Joseph married Harriet Holmes, a daughter of Nathaniel Reynolds Holmes, on 4 August 1846, at St John's Church, Hampstead.
 The couple were married by Licence.
-They had nine children together, including economic historian Arnold Toynbee (1852–1883), and the bacteriologist Grace Frankland (née Toynbee).
+They had nine children together, including economic historian Arnold Toynbee (1852–1883), the Dante scholar Paget Toynbee (1855–1932) and the bacteriologist Grace Frankland (née Toynbee, 1858–1946).

 Another son, Harry Valpy Toynbee (1861–1941), was the father of universal historian Arnold J. Toynbee, and archaeologist and art historian Jocelyn Toynbee.

-He died on 7 July 1866, at 18, Saville Row, Mayfair, while conducting experiments with prussic acid and chloroform as a remedy for tinnitus.
+He died on 7 July 1866, at 18, Savile Row, Mayfair, while conducting experiments with prussic acid and chloroform as a remedy for tinnitus.
 Either one of these substances or their combination is to blame for his death.
 He was buried at St Mary's Church, Wimbledon, on 11 July 1866.
 Joseph's residence on the burial register was listed as Wimbledon.
 He lived at Beech Holme, Wimbledon.
+A drinking fountain dedicated to his memory stands near to his home.